-- contacting local police if complainant requests AND provide the complainant with contact information for local police department - 3.
-Institution will provide written instructions on how to apply for Protective Order - 4.
+- Institution will provide written instructions on how to apply for Protective Order - 4.
 Institution will provide written information to complainant on how to preserve evidence - 5.
 Institution will assess need to implement interim or long-term protective measures, if appropriate - 6.
 Institution will provide the victim with a written explanation of the victim's rights and options - 7.
 Institution will provide a "No trespass" PNG directive to accused party if deemed appropriate